ehowey/gatsby-theme-catalyst/README.md

 `yarn add typeface-raleway`

-Then at the top of `src\gatsby-plugin-theme-ui\index.js` file you will need to import the font and declare it, like this for Raleway:
+Then at the top of `src\gatsby-theme-catalyst-core\theme.js` file you will need to import the font and declare it, like this for Raleway:

 ```
-import merge from "deepmerge"
-import { BaseTheme } from "gatsby-theme-catalyst-core"
+import { tailwind } from "@theme-ui/preset-tailwind"
 import "typeface-raleway"

-export default merge(BaseTheme, {
+export default {
+  ...tailwind,
   fonts: {
+    ...tailwind.fonts,
-    body: "Raleway, sans-serif",
+    body: '"Raleway", sans-serif',
-    heading: "inherit",
   },
-})
+}
 ```

 ### Changing logos and logo sizes